 Princeton’s Nassau Hall, a University and national historic landmark, will undergo extensive restoration from June 2018 through March 2019.

-Scaffolding and fencing will surround the building, which will be open during the duration of the project.
-All entranceways and pathways around the building will remain usable by the public.
+Scaffolding and fencing will surround the building, which will remain open during the duration of the project.
+All entranceways and pathways around the building will be usable by the public.

 Dust and Noise

 While dust and noise levels are not expected to pose a hazard to otherwise healthy individuals, Environmental Health & Safety (EHS) will conduct periodic air quality testing and University Facilities staff will carry out additional interior cleanings.